Zendesk

 • If your endpoint requires authentication, configure it under Authentication (And share the needed credentials with the Usizy team).

-5. Test the Webhook:
+5. Save the Webhook:

 • If the test is successful, click Save to activate the webhook.